cs-uob/COMS20012/docs/labs/LAB5.md

 5. How many times has your kernel been compiled?

 Now let's try to play with configuration:
-1. Boot your OS/161 kernel with 8 cores.
+1. Boot your OS/161 kernel with a different number of cores (say...
+4)
 2. Try booting with 256K of memory.
 What happens?
 3. Configure System/161 to use a fixed value to initialize its random number generator.
 (This can be helpful when debugging non-deterministic